 Using the Holden Village Audio Archive

-The Holden Village Audio Archives are a resource for the Holden community and the world.
-Since the 1970s, thousands of hours of sessions, lectures and discussions have been recorded at Holden Village, many contributed by artists, academics and others of national renown.
-For the first time, a portion of these recordings are being made available for free on the internet.
+The Holden Village Audio Archive is a resource for the Holden community and the world.
+Since the 1960s, thousands of hours of sessions, lectures and discussions have been recorded at Holden Village, many contributed by artists, academics and others of national renown.

 • Is the archive free to use?